Cyclopentadiene: Sigmatropic rearrangement

 Even more fluxional are the derivatives C_{5}H_{5}E(CH_{3})_{3} (E = Si, Ge, Sn), wherein the heavier element migrates from carbon to carbon with a low activation barrier.

 Diels–Alder reactions

 Cyclopentadiene is a highly reactive diene in the Diels–Alder reaction because minimal distortion of the diene is required to achieve the envelope geometry of the transition state compared to other dienes.
 Famously, cyclopentadiene dimerizes.
 The conversion occurs in hours at room temperature, but the monomer can be stored for days at −20 °C.

 Deprotonation

-The compound is unusually acidic (pK_{a} = 16) for a hydrocarbon, a fact explained by the high stability of the aromatic cyclopentadienyl anion, C_{5}H_{5}^{−}.
-Deprotonation can be achieved with a variety of bases, typically sodium hydride, sodium metal, and butyl lithium.
+The compound is unusually acidic (pK_{a} = 16) for a hydrocarbon due to the high stability of the aromatic cyclopentadienyl anion, C_{5}H_{5}^{−}.
+Deprotonation can be achieved with a variety of bases, typically sodium hydride, sodium metal, and butyllithium.
 Salts of this anion are commercially available, including sodium cyclopentadienide and lithium cyclopentadienide.
 They are used to prepare cyclopentadienyl complexes.